 Semester Information

 Credit Hours: 4 Contact Hours:

 Class Hours: Lab Hours: Clinical Hours:

 2 0 6

 Course Information

-Course Description:

-This course provides a n overview of the p rinciples of imaging for CT, F PET, CT/PET, and MRI in class and in

-the clinical setting.
-En nphasis is placed on image production and anato omical relationships in CT, PET,

-CT/PET, and MRI.
-Upo on completion, stude ents should be able to identi fy basic anatomy on and

-differentiate between CT, PET, CT/PET, an d MRI images.
+This course provides an overview of the principles of imaging for CT, PET, CT/PET, and MRI in class and in the clinical setting.
+Emphasis is placed on image production and anatomical relationships in CT, PET, CT/PET, and MRI.
+Upon completion, students should be able to identify basic anatomy on and differentiate between CT, PET, CT/PET, and MRI images.

-IMC 130 Ethics and Law in Medical Imaging Sciences
+IMG 130 Ethics and Law in Medical Imaging Sciences

-Ethics and Law in Medical Imaging Sciences

 Semester Information

 Credit Hours: 3 Contact Hours:

 Class Hours: Lab Hours: Clinical Hours:

 3 0 0

 Course Information

-patients.
-Emphasis is placed on profession tion.
-Upon completio al malpractice, patient right n, students should be able between health care workers and ts, legal and professional standards, to demonstrate the legal and ethical
+Course Description: This course covers the legalities of relationships between health care workers and patients.
+Emphasis is placed on professional malpractice, patient rights, legal and professional standards, and ethical consideration.
+Upon completion, students should be able to demonstrate the legal and ethical responsibilities of a diagnostic imaging professional.